balionis-arvydas/balionis-js/README.md

 23. balionis-react3
    - spike to build react app from scatch without using create-react-app and react-scripts.

+24. balionis-react4
+   - spike to build react app using axios and express, using balionis-react3 as a baseline.

+24. balionis-react5
+   - spike to build react app using socket.io and express, using balionis-react4 as a baseline.

 # How?

 ## Node Setup